gohugoio/hugoDocs/content/en/contribute/documentation/index.md

   No → To copy the repository:\
   Yes → Use the `git clone` command to copy the repository.

+  Exception: within the `## Examples` section of a function or method reference page, use a short fragment to introduce each code block after the first.
+See [function and method reference pages](#function-and-method-reference-pages).

 - Use [basic english][] where possible for a global audience.
 - Prioritize current best practices over multiple options or historical information.
 - Avoid parenthetical "e.g." expressions, em dashes, and semicolons.